sugusgrassi/sugusgrassi/README.md

 ### Hi there 👋

-I'm Agustin Grassi, a self-motivated designer enthusiast and full stack web developer.
+I'm Agustin Grassi, a full stack web developer and a self-motivated designer.

 - 🔭  I’m currently working on a collectors e-commerce
 - 🌱  I’m currently learning Next.js